This is the multi-page printable view of this section. Click here to print.

 • headers - A list of the meta attributes extracted from the HTTP headers.

-• detail - The event payload.
+• detail - The event payload, i.e. the HTTP request content.

 AWS Simple Queue Service Connector